Wordbee/react-assignement/README.md

 - Use React (of course).
 - Use Redux to hold your application state.
 - Use functional components and hooks
+- Persist your todos to a fake API using [json-server](https://github.com/typicode/json-server)
 - Use either redux-thunks or redux-sags for side-effects.

 Feel free to use any other redux helper libraries if you'd like to.